Busselton

 What has been the trend in development approvals over the past five years in the suburb of Busselton?

-Looking at development activity over the past five years, the suburb of Busselton's approval levels have been slightly above the yearly average of 14, showing modest growth in recent years.
+Looking at development activity over the past five years, the suburb of Busselton's approval levels have been significantly above the yearly average of 19, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the suburb of Busselton?